njx/brackets-livedev2/README.md

 In the future, if we allow multiple files to be previewed simultaneously, we would need to match requested files to the pages that loaded them.
 I think we could still do that on the Brackets server side by looking at the referrer.

+#### Unit tests

+We would definitely need a good suite of unit tests for the new functionality.
+I suspect it would be easier to just write entirely new, more granular unit tests than to try to reuse the old LiveDevelopment integration tests (which were fragile anyway).

 #### Figure out how to launch multiple browsers from the UI

 TBD.
 My initial thinking for Brackets is that we would turn the lightning bolt into a dropdown button, where clicking on the dropdown arrow would give you a choice of browsers.
 We would also need some way to configure the browser executable paths, or autodetect them for common cases.